The Fjords of Norway

 Experience the UNESCO World Heritage fjords Geirangerfjord and Nærøyfjorden, a costal cruise with Hurtigruten and the popular Norway in a nutshell® tour.

 Experience the magnificent Lysefjord, the Pulpit Rock (Preikestolen), wild and beautiful coastal scenery, the popular Norway in a nutshell® trip and three of Norway’s biggest cities: Oslo, Bergen and Stavanger.

 You may find it difficult to sleep in Norway with all the beautiful Northern Lights.
-So you might as well stay awake at our Northern Lights & Norway in a nutshell® tour.
+So you might as well stay awake joining our Northern Lights & Norway in a nutshell® tour.

-Have it all on the Sognefjord in a Nutshell & UNESCO Fjord Bus tour!
-This tour combines the popular Sognefjord in a nutshell trip with an exciting fjord bus tour along the Nordfjord to the Geirangerfjord!
-A great way of getting to experience the UNESCO-protected Geirangerfjord!
+Join the Sognefjord in a Nutshell & UNESCO Fjord Bus tour!
+This tour combines the popular Sognefjord in a nutshell trip with an exciting fjord bus tour along the Nordfjord to the Geirangerfjord.
+Experience the UNESCO-protected Geirangerfjord in comfort!

 Experience the beautiful UNESCO-protected Nærøyfjord with its steep mountainsides, hanging valleys, towering peaks and breathtaking waterfalls and travel on the Sognefjord, Norway’s longest and deepest fjord!
 The Sognefjord & Nærøyfjord in a nutshell tour is the perfect alternative for those longing for the full fjord package!

 Experience two beautiful UNESCO-protected fjords on the amazing Sognefjord & Nærøyfjord in a nutshell with UNESCO fjord bus!
 The Nærøyfjord and Geirangerfjord spellbinds even the most seasoned travelers with steep mountainsides, hanging valleys, towering peaks and breathtaking waterfalls.